 Data in the SND catalogue have different levels of accessibility:

-- Direct access to data means that the material can be downloaded directly from the SND research data catalogue.
+- Data are freely accessible means that the material can be downloaded directly from the SND research data catalogue.
 This is the recommended level if there are no restrictions on the data.

-- Access by order means that is some restriction to the data which limits access to them.
+- Access to data is restricted means that there is some restriction which limits access to the data.
 The research principal may do a confidentiality assessment before the data are released.